 FlyDubai, the state-owned low-cost airline, is in talks with Boeing Co.
-(BA) and Airbus SAS to buy about 50 narrow-body aircraft, the carrier’s chairman said.
+(BA:US) and Airbus SAS to buy about 50 narrow-body aircraft, the carrier’s chairman said.

 “We are talking about another 50 aircraft,” Sheikh Ahmed bin Saeed Al Maktoum, who is also the chairman of Emirates, told reporters in Dubai today.
 “If the team reaches a decision, we hope to make an announcement at the Dubai Air Show.”
 The airline is looking at Boeing 737s and Airbus 320 models, he said.